Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 Where to undergo a comprehensive examination for a man in St. Petersburg

-2. Testicular examination (examination of the testicles)
+2. Testicular examination (testicular examination)

-• fecal occult blood test - annually;
+• stool test for occult blood - annually;

 • colonoscopy – once every 10 years.